-The first day of clinical/ orientation is mandatory for all students.
-If a student does not attend clinical/orientation, the student will not be allowed to attend clinical for the rest of the quarter, resulting in withdrawal from the quarter.
+Facility orientation is mandatory for all students.
+If a student does not attend facility orientation, the student will not be allowed to attend clinical for the rest of the quarter, resulting in withdrawal from the quarter.

 5.3a Quarantine Related Absence